avakanski/Rehabilitation-Assessment-through-Dimensionality-Reduction-and-Statistical-Modeling/README.md

 # Use
 * Run "Prepare_Data_for_NN" to read the movements data, and perform pre-processing steps, such as length alignment and centering.
 Alternatively, skip this step, since the outputs are saved in the Data folder (Data_Correct.csv and Data_Incorrect.csv).
 * Run "Autoencoder_Movements" to reduce the dimensionality of the movement data.
 Alternatively, skip this step, since the outputs are saved in the Data folder (Autoencoder_output_correct.csv and Autoencoder_output_incorrect.csv).
-* Run "GMM_Performance_Indicators" to generate quality scores for the individal movement repetitions.
+* Run "GMM_Performance_Indicators" to generate quality scores for the individual movement repetitions.

 # Citation
 If you use the codes or the methods in your work, please cite the following article: